marslana/SkyHOSTop-evaluation/README.md

 ## Prerequisites

-- **Python 3.10 or 3.11** is required.
-Python 3.12+ is currently not compatible due to dependency constraints.
+- Python 3.9+ is recommended (paper experiments used Python 3.9).
+Python 3.12+ may not be compatible due to dependency constraints.
 - A virtual environment is recommended.

 ## Repository Structure